-Austin Regional Clinic was founded in 1980 by family practitioner Norman H. Chenven, MD, who invited pediatricians Thomas Zavaleta, MD and Carol Faget, MD to join him in establishing what is now one of the largest multi-specialty group practices in the Greater Austin metropolitan area.
+Austin Regional Clinic was founded in 1980 by family practitioner Norman H. Chenven, MD, who invited pediatricians Thomas Zavaleta, MD, and Carol Faget, MD, to join him in establishing what is now one of the largest multi-specialty group practices in Central Texas.
 Their mission then, as it is today, was to provide access to quality, affordable health care.

 The 80's Healthcare Landscape

 At that time, Austin's health care community consisted mostly of solo and small group practices.
 Health care delivery throughout the United States was changing in response to employers demanding relief from the spiraling costs.
 Health Maintenance Organizations (HMOs) began to spring up across the country with the expectation that they could help slow the increasing cost of care.

 This small group of physicians took the unprecedented action of entering into a partnership with PruCare, which was Prudential Insurance Company's experiment in developing Austin's first health plan and health maintenance organization.